solliancenet/tech-immersion-data-ai/day1-exp1/media/dba.md

 ## Scenario overview

+> TODO: Update scenario to reflect DBA experience in SQL Server 2019, and remove Big Data Clusters stuff...

-Contoso Auto is currently running their `ContosoAutoDb` operations database on an on-premises SQL Server 2008 R2 server.
+Contoso Auto is currently running the `sales` database on an on-premises SQL Server 2008 R2 server.
 This database is critical to their operations, and they are concerned about the approaching end-of-support for SQL Server 2008 R2.
 They are looking to understand what is involved in upgrading their database and migrating it to a VM running in Azure.
 They are also interested in learning more about SQL Server 2019 and the many performance and security improvements that it includes.

 This experience will highlight the new features of SQL Server 2019 with a focus on performance and security.
-You will begin by performing an assessment of Contoso Auto's on-premises database to determine feasibility for migrating to SQL Server on a VM in Azure, and then complete the database migration.
-Next, you will gain hands-on experience by running queries using some of the new query performance enhancements and evaluating the results.
-You will evaluate the data security and compliance features provided by SQL Server 2019 by using the Data Discovery & Classification tool in SSMS to identify tables and columns with PII and GDPR-related compliance issues.
-You will then address some of the security issues by layering on dynamic data masking, row-level security, and Always Encrypted with secure enclaves.
+You will gain hands-on experience by running queries using some of the new query performance enhancements and evaluating the results.
+Next, you will experience the data security and compliance features provided by SQL Server 2019 by using the Data Discovery & Classification tool in SSMS to identify tables and columns with PII and GDPR-related compliance issues.
+You will then address some of the issues by layering on dynamic data masking, row-level security, and Always Encrypted with secure enclaves.

 ## Experience requirements